Skip to main content

 OptionDescription

--f, --filter <text>Filter by id, image, cloud, region, or state
+-f, --filter <text>Filter by id, image, cloud, region, state, session, or agent (substring)

---jsonEmit filtered deployments as a JSON array
+--jsonEmit deployments as a compact JSON array

 When invoked non-interactively by an agent, output is scoped to that agent's own session; pass --session/--agent to target another.
 Interactive (TTY) runs are never scoped.
 See Agents.